mtov/engsoftmoderna/en/chapter2.md

 last approximately 15 minutes and should involve all team members.
-As the name suggests, these meetings are usually held with participants standing, giving rise to alternative names such as **standup meetings** or *daily scrum*.
+As the name suggests, these meetings are usually held with participants standing, giving rise to alternative names such as **standup meetings** or **daily scrum**.
 During these meetings, each team member should respond to three key questions: (1) What tasks were completed the previous day?
 (2) What tasks are planned for the current day?
 (3) Are any significant obstacles hindering their progress?
-The intention of these meetings is to enhance communication and information sharing among team members, providing a platform for keeping each team member updated on the project's progress.
+The intention of these meetings is to enhance communication and information sharing among team members, providing a platform for keeping each member updated on the project's progress.
 For example, during the daily stand-up, two developers may discover they are about to work on the same code section.
-In this scenario, it would be beneficial for them to arrange a separate meeting to discuss their planned changes, thereby reducing potential conflicts when integrating their modifications.
+In this scenario, it would be beneficial to arrange a separate meeting to discuss their planned changes, thereby reducing potential conflicts when integrating their modifications.